Tristan-BS/CMD-CarSimulator/README.md

 - Random events while driving
    - Deer on road, wich direction?
 L or R -> DONE
    - Random Person appears - Want to stop? -> DONE
+        - Implement Beggar, to choose if you want to donate him moeny or not ( Not implemented yet due to Missing Money Implementation

 - Shop
   - Buy better Car Parts